sysnet-ai/advent_of_code_2023/day_9/DAY9.md

 But no - it worked!! :D...
 Now I'm expecting Part two to be awful (or maybe they're taking it easy cause day 8 was kinda hard?)

+## Part Two

+This seems very easy - probably some piety after Day 8?
+I'm just adjusting one for loop to add at the end instead of the beginning?

+[... codes that for a few minutes ... ]

+Yup... that works.
+Total mercy granted by the AoC powers.
+I'll take it.